About the CHANCES Study

 -

-You can contact the research coordinators (Mayumi Rubin-Saika, Carly Mondoy, and Enna Manhardt) at swisherlabrc@uw.edu or 206-221-6648 with any questions or concerns.
+You can contact the research coordinators (Mayumi Rubin-Saika and Enna Manhardt) at swisherlabrc@uw.edu or 206-221-6648 with any questions or concerns.
 All inquiries will be confidential.